Nando81k/aspnet-blog-post/README.md

 Hey everyone! 👋

-I’m Fernando, a full-stack developer and Marcy Fellow currently working on my capstone project for a coding bootcamp.
+I’m Fernando, a full-stack developer and Marcy Fellow currently working on my capstone project for the final project of the curriculum.
 I’ve been building web apps for a while now, mostly using JavaScript and its ecosystem.
 But for this project, I wanted to step out of my comfort zone and try something different: ASP.NET with C#.

 I’ve mostly worked with JavaScript, React, Node.js, and Express.
 But for my capstone project, which is a mobile app for barbers and beauty professionals, I decided to try something new.
 I picked ASP.NET with C# for my backend.
 I’m still early in the process, but here’s what I’ve learned so far, and how it compares to the JavaScript stack I’m used to.